jimflores5/instant_nerdle_class_project/README.rst

 application, you will need to create a virtual environment, activate it, and then install Flask.

+For this project, I used ``nerdle-env`` as the environment name, which matches the first line in the ``.gitignore`` file.
+Feel free to change this as you see fit!

 After cloning this repo, use the command line interface to navigate into the project folder, then enter the following commands.
-(Be sure to replace ``environment_name`` with a name of your choice).

 *Mac*

 ::

-   python3 -m venv environment_name
+   python3 -m venv nerdle-env
-   . environment_name/bin/activate
+   . nerdle-env/bin/activate
    pip3 install Flask

 *Windows (GitBash)*

 ::

-  py -3 -m venv environment_name
+  py -3 -m venv nerdle-env
-  . environment_name/Scripts/activate
+  . nerdle-env/Scripts/activate
   pip install Flask